AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 * `w` is the base frequency.
 * `Nw` determines the number of frequencies to resolve.
 * `TwoPI` is a boolean flag that converts frequencies to angular frequencies by multiplying with 2*pi.
-* `TransLen` sets the transient length.
-We usually get an estimation of the `TransLen` from the transient simulation.
+* `TransientLength` sets the transient length.
+We usually get an estimation of the `TransientLength` from the transient simulation.
 * `dt` specifies the time step.
-* `TransRemoval` is a boolean flag that toggles the transient removal strategy on or off.
+* `TransientRemoval` is a boolean flag that toggles the transient removal strategy on or off.
 When set to `true`, this flag enables the transient removal strategy to be performed at the end of each time step, refining the steady-state snapshots for improved accuracy.
-* `Discounting` is a boolean flag that applies discounting for unstable linear systems. `beta` is the beta value used for discounting when `Discounting` is `true`.
+* `DiscFlag` is a boolean flag that applies discounting for unstable linear systems. `beta` is the beta value used for discounting when `DiscFlag` is `true`.
 You must specify a positive real value for `beta`; otherwise, the algorithm will exit with an error message.
-* `Rseed` is the seeding random number used to replicate data.
+* `RandSeed` is the seeding random number used to replicate data.
 * `Display` is an integer option that controls the level of output display, with three possible values: 0, 1, and 2.
 	+ `Display = 0`: Minimal output, with no information displayed.
 	+ `Display = 1`: Standard output, displaying: